Brabham BT43: 1979

 For the 1979 Rothmans International Series the BT43 was handed over to Colin Bond to drive with Bartlett reverting to his Lola T400.
 Bond had two points finishes with a 9th at the second round at Adelaide International Raceway on February 11, 1979 and a 4th at the fourth and final round at Oran Park on February 25, 1979.
 With additional points being awarded for the final round compared with the first three rounds, Bond's points tally was boosted to 14 points which meant he finished the series in a relatively flattering sixth place.
 Bartlett by comparison finished a lowly fifteenth on 7 points.

 With the first round of the 1979 Australian Drivers' Championship also being the 1979 Australian Grand Prix held at Wanneroo Park on March 11, 1979 – only a fortnight after the final round of the 1979 Rothmans International Series – neither Bartlett or Bond made the trip across the continent to contest the Grand Prix.

 When the BT43 made its next appearance at the second round of the 1979 Australian Drivers' Championship at Oran Park on July 29, 1979, two factors were evident.
-The first was dramatic modifications to the car primarily to cure the chronic lack of front end downforce exhibited since initial testing and in Bartlett's words its "unhealthy transition to spectacular oversteer"; while the second was the sponsorship of Bartlett's racing activities by Kerry Packer's Nine Television Network.
+The first was dramatic modifications to the car primarily to cure the chronic lack of front end downforce exhibited since initial testing and in Bartlett's words its "unhealthy transition to spectacular oversteer"; while the second was the sponsorship of Bartlett's racing activities by Kerry Packer's Channel 9 television network.
 Modifications included: a new nose (similar to that of the Lola T400); removal of the nose-mounted radiators and replacement with two new radiators mounted on the end of each upper side of the pyramidic monocoque; and the change in livery.
 All of these changes were for nothing however as owing to an engine issue during practice the car failed to start the race.
 The third and final round of the 1979 Australian Drivers' Championship at Sandown Park on September 9, 1979, proved to be the BT43's final race.
 One further modification to the car was the addition of a new airbox which again was similar to that fitted to a Lola.
 Bartlett had taken a deposit on the car and raced it for its new owner.
-Bartlett was in second place early in the race – ahead of eventual second place getter and series winner Johnnie Walker driving a Lola T332 – and entering the bridge turn Bartlett had the centre of the right rear Dymag wheel collapse sending the BT43 into the catch fences breaking Bartlett's leg and arm and significantly damaging the BT43.
+Bartlett was in second place early in the race – ahead of eventual second place getter and series winner Johnnie Walker driving a Lola T332 – and entering the bridge turn Bartlett had the centre of the right rear wheel collapse sending the BT43 into the catch fences breaking Bartlett's leg and arm and significantly damaging the BT43.